What Is Acid Reflux?

 - Stomach cramps

+Acid reflux relief is associated with the reduction of the cessation of the above symptoms.
 If acid reflux is felt and/or occurs more than twice a week it is then classified and can be diagnosed as Gastroesophageal reflux disease, commonly referred to as GERD.
+This can then facilitate that you get yourself a source of acid reflux medication.
 Please make sure that, if you are experiencing the symptoms of acid reflux or heartburn twice a week (or more) then you should contact your doctor or your GP.
 If you would rather then you can start a consultation with our medical team immediately, learn more here.

 What Causes Acid Reflux?